 The reviewed literature pointed out two challenges regarding \textit{personality}:

-\textbf{[C1] to adapt humor to the users' culture:} sense of humor is highly shaped by cultural environment \cite{ruch1998sense}. \cite{ptaszynski2010towards} discusses a Japanese chatbot who uses puns to create funny conversations.
+\textbf{[C1] to adapt humor to the users' culture:} sense of humor is highly shaped by cultural environment \citep{ruch1998sense}. \citet{ptaszynski2010towards} discusses a Japanese chatbot who uses puns to create funny conversations.
 The authors state that puns are one of the main humor genres in that culture.
-However, puns are restricted to the culture and language they are built, with low portability level.
-Thus, the design challenge lies on personalizing chatbots' sense of humor to the target users' culture and interests or, alternatively, designing cross-cultural kinds of humor.
+However, puns are restricted to a specific culture and language, with low portability.
+Thus, the design challenge lies in personalizing chatbots' sense of humor to the target users' culture and interests or, alternatively, designing cross-cultural forms of humor.
 The ability to adapt to the context and users' preference is discussed in Section \ref{sec:personalization}.

-\textbf{[C2] to balance \textit{personality} traits:} \cite{thies2017how} observed that the users prefer the proactive, productive, witty chatbot.
-However, they also would like to add traits such as caring, encouraging, exciting.
-In \cite{mairesse2009can}, the researchers intentionally generated utterances to reflect extreme personalities; as a result, they observed that some utterances sounded unnatural because humans' \textit{personality} is a continuous phenomenon, rather than discrete. \cite{sjoden2011extending} also points out that, although \textit{personality} is consistent, moods and states of mind constantly vary.
+\textbf{[C2] to balance \textit{personality} traits:} \citet{thies2017how} observed that users prefer a proactive, productive, witty chatbot.
+Yet, they also would like them to be caring, encouraging, and exciting.
+In \citet{mairesse2009can}, the researchers intentionally generated utterances to reflect extreme personalities; as a result, they observed that some utterances sounded unnatural because a human's \textit{personality} is a continuous phenomenon, rather than a discrete one. \citet{sjoden2011extending} also points out that, although \textit{personality} is consistent, moods and states of mind constantly vary.
 Thus, balancing the predictability of the \textit{personality} and the expected variation is a challenge to overcome.

 We also identified strategies to design chatbots that manifest \textit{personality}: